cupnoodle/fluffyes/45-current-location.md

 ## 'didUpdateLocation' didn't get called even after I have set delegate!
 What happened?

-I saw this question asked a lot in Apple developers forum, and I noticed most of them requested location data right after requesting permission like this :
+I saw this question asked a lot in Apple developers forum, and noticed most of them requested location data right after requesting permission like this :

 ```swift
 locationManager.requestWhenInUseAuthorization()